DNA Study Reveals We Have a Mystery Human Ancestor

 It seems likely that at least some survived and this represent the unique hereditary inheritance of lots of groups.
 Tibetans and Pacific Islanders show traces of Denisovan DNA.
 These interbreeding occasions were really essential in the development of modern humans.
 15% of these super-archaic areas might have been passed down to contemporary human beings.

 This suggests that genes which streamed between different archaic human species are still part of modern-day people’s heredity, including those from an unknown archaic human ancestor.
 They have found evidence the DNA of this mystical archaic human ancestor is still part of our contemporary human hereditary inheritance.
+Scientists are exploring the possibility of using ancient DNA extracted from fossils to study the adaptability of species to past climate changes, providing valuable insights into the potential impacts of current climate shifts.

 Leave a Reply